effektif/user-docs/README.md

 ## Editing the documentation

-The documentation contents are in [reStructuredText](http://rest-sphinx-memo.readthedocs.org/en/latest/ReST.html) format, in the `docs/chapters/` folder.
+The documentation contents are in [reStructuredText](http://rest-sphinx-memo.readthedocs.org/en/latest/ReST.html) format.
+The standard language for writing is english.

 ## Building the documentation

-To build the HTML documentation:
+In general you can easily build the docs from the root directory by running ./build.sh <langauge>.
+This will output the docs as HTML into docs/_build.
+If you want to build to something other than HTML, you can proceed as follows:

 	cd docs
 	make html